elemental-lf/benji/docs/source/administration.rst

 ~~~~~~~~~~~~~~~~~~~

 Benji already exports the version metadata to the *data backend*, too.
 You
-can restore this information with ``benji import-from-backend``:
+can restore this information with ``benji metadata-restore``:

-.. command-output::benji import-from-backend --help
+.. command-output::benji metadata-restore --help

 The metadata-backend-less uses this import from the *data backend* to
 populate an in-memory database to enable restores when the metadata
 backend is unavailable, please see section :ref:`metadata_backend_less`.

-You can also make further copies of the metadata with ``benji export``
+You can also make further copies of the metadata with ``benji metadata-export``
 and store them somewhere safe to increase your redundancy even more.
 It is
 advisable to compress them as the JSON export format is quite redundant.

-.. command-output::benji export --help
+.. command-output::benji metadata-export --help

 You can import these exports again with:

-.. command-output::benji import --help
+.. command-output::benji metadata-import --help

 If the imported *version* already exists in the database backend Benji
 terminates with an error and doesn't proceed with the import.